raf181/NetScout-Pi/README.md

 7. Connect to the `NetProbe` WiFi network and access the dashboard

+### Note on GitHub Authentication

+GitHub no longer supports password authentication for git operations.
+The scripts are designed to handle this automatically by using alternative methods if direct cloning fails.
+If you're manually cloning the repository, please refer to the [Installation Guide](docs/INSTALL.md) for detailed authentication options.

 ## 📖 Documentation

 Full documentation is available in the `docs/` directory: